myTselection/smartschool_ha/README.md

 ## Usage

-After adding Smartschool account a sensor and 4 Todo lists will be added.
+After adding Smartschool account, 5 Todo lists will be added.

-### Sensor:
-  - so far limited use, may be extended in future
-  - currently only showing last update date

 ### Todo lists:
-  - When checking items in Home Assistant as completed, this will not be reflected into Smartschool.
-Only future tasks are fetched from Smartschool but no updates from Home Assistant are sent towards Smartschool.
   - Separate Todo list for "Toetsen", "Taken", "Meebrengen", "Volgende" and "Schooltas"
+  - When checking items in Home Assistant Todo list as completed, this will not be reflected into Smartschool.
+  - Only future tasks are fetched from Smartschool but no updates from Home Assistant are sent towards Smartschool.
+  - Only items left todo as of today are listed, past items of previous days will automatically be removed of all Todo lists.
-  - Each Todo list will contain the username between brackets to distinct the list of different users (if multiple accounts are linked)
+  - Each Todo list will contain the username between brackets to distinct the list of different users (if multiple accounts are linked).
-  - The Todo items can be checked, if the same item also appears in another list, it will be marked as checked in there as well
+  - The Todo items can be checked, if the same item also appears in another list, it will be marked as checked in there as well.
-  - Only items left todo as of today are listed, past items of previous days will automatically be removed of all Todo lists

   - **Volgende**:
     - overview of all "Taken", "Toetsen", "Meebrengen" for next planned schoolday (next day or next day after weekend/holiday)